akb825/ModularShaderLanguage/doc/Language.md

 * `HAS_CLIP_DISTANCE`: Set to 1 if the `gl_ClipDistance` array is supported, 0 if not.
 Note that even if the shader language supports clip distances, the target itself may not, so additional runtime checks may be required.
 * `HAS_CULL_DISTANCE`: Set to 1 if the `gl_CullDistance` array is supported, 0 if not.
 Note that even if the shader language supports cull distances, the target itself may not, so additional runtime checks may be required.
 * `HAS_EARLY_FRAGMENT_TESTS`: Set to 1 if early fragment tests may be explicitly enabled with the `early_fragment_tests` render state.
+* `HAS_FRAGMENT_INPUTS`: Set to 1 if fragment inputs are supported, 0 if not.
+See "Fragment Inputs" section below.

 # Filtering